ReachableCEO/MarkdownResume-Pipeline-ClientExample/README.md

 - build-output: markdown file for pandoc gets placed here.
 If you want to make formatting changes before conversion to PDF/Word, you can do so.
 - build-temp: working directory for the build process.
 In case you need to debug an intermediate step.
 - Templates
-  - CandidateInfoSHeet: contains the markdown/yaml template files for a candidate information sheet.
+  - CandidateInfoSheet: contains the markdown/yaml template files for a candidate information sheet.
 This allows you to produce a standardized reply to recruiters to eliminate an average of 6 emails/phone calls per inbound lead.
 It has a rate sheet and all the standard "matrix" tables they need to fill out for submission to an end client (or, in reality, to the US based recruiting team who interfaces with the client).
   - ContactInfo: contact info (one version for the recruiter facing resume, one version for client facing).
   - JobHistoryDetails: details for each position listed in WorkHistory/WorkHistory.csv.
   - SkillsAndProjects: This contains what the name says.
 Holds a skills.csv file that gets turned into a skills table and a projects file that gets placed at beginning of resume as a career highlights section.